 Asbury Park, NJ

-Crash at the trendy Asbury Hotel (210 Fifth Ave; 732-774-7100; $175–$415/night).
-It’s an Asbury Park microcosm: a deserted Salvation Army building that kinda has it all now—rooftop bars, outdoor movies, food trucks, live music, summery black-and-white photos from Asbury Park’s past and even eight-person bunks, in case you’re traveling with a crew.
+Set in a once-deserted Salvation Army building, the trendy Asbury Hotel ($165–$355 a night) now has it all: a rooftop bar, outdoor movies, food trucks, live music, summery black-and-white photos from the city’s past and even eight-person bunks, in case you’re traveling with a crew.

 2hrs 30mins from NYC

 The ruggedly beautiful Catskill Mountains have a multicentury history of creative inspiration and adventure.
 Washington Irving set “Rip Van Winkle” among their peaks, and Thomas Cole’s paintings of the area wound up radically changing how artists depict landscapes.
-For a peek of what these folks found so inspiring, take the Hudson River School of Art Trail, which starts at Thomas Cole National Historic Site (218 Spring St; 518-943-7465), and bask in views like the 260-foot-drop of Kaaterskill Falls.
+For a peek of what these folks found so inspiring, take the Hudson River School of Art Trail, which starts at Thomas Cole National Historic Site, and bask in views like the 260-foot-drop of Kaaterskill Falls.

 This respite isn’t strictly about historical appreciation, though.
-In the past few years, that old Catskill creativity has extended to mountain-modern hotel options like Scribner’s Catskill Lodge(13 Scribner Hollow Rd, Hunter, NY; 518-628-5130; $112–$450/night).
+In the past few years, that old Catskill creativity has extended to mountain-modern hotel options like Scribner’s Catskill Lodge.
 A hotshot design firm from Brooklyn (where else?) revamped the ’60s motor lodge last year into a 38-room boutique hotel that we describe as mountain-man sleek, with curvy gray couches near sharp Adirondack chairs, all set off by colorful boho textiles.

 The views are of course lovely, but if you’re jonesing for more adrenaline, these days Catskill makes a better base camp than ever for mountain adventures.
-Zoom at 600 feet in the air with New York Zipline Adventures (64 Klein Ave, Hunter, NY; 518-263-4388) or mountain bike on rippin’ paths with rentals from Catskill Cycles (347 Main St; 518-943-7433).
+Zoom at 600 feet in the air with New York Zipline Adventures.

 Saratoga Springs, NY